 American Indians face many unique challenges to getting a college degree or education.
 The result is that few American Indians enter college and graduate.
 Just look at the facts:

-In my 30-year career as an educator, my work has been inspired by the vision of the founders of the tribal college movement.
-These accredited institutions of post-secondary education provide an academic, career, and technical education to Native people alongside opportunities to learn their language, culture, and history.
-Tribal colleges are strategically located on or near American Indian reservations, giving Native people an opportunity to get an accessible quality education.
+In my 35-year career as an educator, my work is inspired by the vision of the founders of the tribal college movement born in the Civil Rights era.
+Tribal colleges and universities (TCUs) are accredited post-secondary institutions.
+These unique institutions were created by and for Native people and provide opportunities to learn Native languages, culture, and history, while providing degree, certificate, and diploma programs.
+TCUs are located on or near American Indian reservations, giving Native people greater access to a quality education.

-The American Indian College Fund, a 501(c)(3) organization, has a record of more than 25 years of success.
-We recruit, prepare, and provide students with financial access to a post-secondary education while supporting programs and initiatives at the tribal colleges to help them succeed.
-Thanks to your support, our students can look forward to a future of prosperity for themselves, their families, and their communities.
+We have a record of more than 25 years of success in recruiting and supporting students in higher education.
+Thanks to your support, we provide students with the tools they need to succeed in school so they can look forward to a future of prosperity for themselves, their families, and their communities.

 Wacinyanpi Win (They Depend on Her)